James Wong Howe: Later life and work

 During the mid to late 1960s, he taught cinematography at UCLA's Film School.
 Some of his students include Dean Cundey, Stephen H. Burum, and Alex Funke.
 Howe would take a minimal set and teach how to achieve a particular mood and style with just lighting.
 Cundey said, "it was my most valuable class I took in film school" and it changed his career direction to cinematography.

 After working on The Molly Maguires (1970), Howe's health began to fail, and he entered semi-retirement.
 In 1974, he was well enough to be selected as a replacement cinematographer for Funny Lady.
 He collapsed during the filming; American Society of Cinematographers president Ernest Laszlo filled in for Howe while he was recovering in the hospital.
 Funny Lady earned Howe his tenth and final Oscar nomination.
-Three documentaries were made about Howe during the last two decades of his life.

 Association of Asian Pacific American Artists created the James Wong Howe Award in his honor.
-Past winners of "The Jimmy" have included Arthur Dong, Genny Lim, and Jude Narita.
+Past winners of "The Jimmie" have included Arthur Dong, Genny Lim, and Jude Narita.

 Personal life

 Howe met his wife, a white woman named Sanora Babb, before World War II.
 They traveled to Paris in 1937 to marry, but their marriage was not recognized by the state of California until 1948, after the law banning interracial marriage was abolished.
 Due to the ban, the "morals clause" in Howe's studio contracts prohibited him from publicly acknowledging his marriage to Babb.
 They would not cohabit due to his traditional Chinese views, so they had separate apartments in the same building.

-During the early years of the House Un-American Activities Committee hearings, Babb was blacklisted due to supposedly having Communist ties from her marriage to Howe; she moved to Mexico City to protect the "graylisted" Howe from racial harassment.
+During the early years of the House Un-American Activities Committee hearings, Howe was graylisted due to supposedly having Communist ties from his marriage to Babb; she moved to Mexico City to protect Howe.

-Howe raised his godson, producer and director Martin Fong after Fong arrived in the United States.

-He is buried at Pierce Bros.
-Westwood Memorial Park in Los Angeles.